Crabs and lobsters

 In tidal waters, when fishing for blue swimmer crabs, mud crabs and spanner crabs, no more than four crab pots or dillies (or a combination of pots and dillies) may be used per person.
 Also a person must not possess more than four crab apparatus per person, on a boat on the water.

 When not attached to a fixed object (for example tied to a tree above the high water mark), all crab apparatus must have a light coloured surface float attached.
-The float must not be less than 15 cm in any dimension and must be marked clearly with the owner's surname.
+The float must not be less than 15 cm in any dimension and must be marked clearly with the user's surname.

 When tied to a fixed object, a tag must also be attached to part of the rope that is above the high water mark.
-The tag must be marked clearly with the owner's surname.
+The tag must be marked clearly with the user's surname.

 The use of inverted dilly apparatus (witches hats) was phased out from 2 April 2010.